patryklbn/portfolio-assessment/testing.md

 First, the test initializes an instance of the `GamePage` class, setting "Easy" as the difficulty level.

-Upon this setup, the test invokes the `ResetDisplay` method with "apple" as the argument, simulating the start of a new game where "apple" is the word to guess.
-The method is expected to update the UI elements, particularly the labels representing the letters of the new word.
+The test invokes the `ResetDisplay` method with "apple" as the argument, simulating the start of a new game where "apple" is the word to guess.
+The method is expected to update the labels representing the letters of the new word.

 The main focus here is on the first two letters of "apple," represented by `letter1` and `letter2`.
 The test retrieves these labels from the UI and checks their text properties.
 Next, assertions validate that these labels reflect the characters 'a' and 'p', respectively.